50+ Expertly Curated Things to Do in Rome (2025)

 For medieval charm closer to Rome, Orvieto impresses with its mosaic cathedral and Etruscan tunnels, while Assisi shines as the birthplace of St. Francis.
 Ronciglione, a filming location for La Vita è Bella, and Civita di Bagnoregio, the crumbling “Dying City” accessed by a single pedestrian bridge, offer cinematic streets and breathtaking views far from the crowds.

-Rome Transport at a Glance
+Rome Transport Tips

 If you’ve just landed at Fiumicino Airport, the Sit Bus Shuttle offers a fast and reliable connection to both Termini and the Vatican.